dCache/dcache/docs/TheBook/src/main/markdown/rf-glossary.md

 Breakeven Parameter
 --------------------
 The breakeven parameter has to be a positive number smaller than 1.0.
-It specifies the impact of the age of the least recently used file on space cost.
+It specifies the impact of the age of the [least recently used file](#least-recently-used-lru-file) on space cost.
 It the LRU file is one week old, the space cost will be equal to (1 + breakeven).
 Note that this will not be true, if the breakeven parameter has been set to a value greater or equal to 1.

-least recently used (LRU) File
+least recently used (LRU) file
 -------------------------------
 The file that has not be requested for the longest.